2024

 Departmental faculty member Jie Zheng, along with researchers from his lab, have identified the molecular interactions that allow capsaicin to activate the body’s primary receptor for sensing heat and pain, paving the way for the design of more selective and effective drugs to relieve pain.
 Their study appeared online June 8, 2015 in the journal, Nature Chemical Biology.

-A foreign member of the Norwegian Academy of Science and Letters
+Fitz-Roy Curry Elected as a Foreign Member of the Norwegian Academy of Science and Letters

 Fitz-Roy Curry, Ph.D.Fitz-Roy Curry, Ph.D.

 Departmental faculty member Fitz-Roy Curry, Ph.D., was elected as a foreign member of the Norwegian Academy of Science and Letters in March, 2015.
-Dr. Curry was introduced into the Academy on May 4, 2015 at the annual meeting in Oslo.
+Curry was introduced into the Academy on May 4, 2015 at the annual meeting in Oslo.
 He joins the Medical Sciences Group in the Division of Natural Sciences, which has 12 other foreign members worldwide.
-Dr. Curry is recognized for his research on the microcirculation, particularly the mechanisms that regulate exchange of substances between circulating blood and the body tissues.
+Curry is recognized for his research on the microcirculation, particularly the mechanisms that regulate exchange of substances between circulating blood and the body tissues.
 His recent work has focused on recovery of normal function after exposure to inflammatory conditions.
-Dr. Curry has had an active collaboration with faculty and research fellows from the Department of Biomedicine at the University of Bergen, Norway since 2005.
+Curry has had an active collaboration with faculty and research fellows from the Department of Biomedicine at the University of Bergen, Norway since 2005.
 Further details of the Norwegian Academy of Science and Letters can be found here.

 Nishimaru-Tsuchiya International Award

-Dr. Curry will receive the Nishimaru-Tsuchiya Award during the 10th World Congress for Microcirculation in Kyoto, Japan September 25-27, 2015.
+Curry will receive the Nishimaru-Tsuchiya Award during the 10th World Congress for Microcirculation in Kyoto, Japan September 25-27, 2015.
 The World Congress is held every 4-5 years.
 There have been 6 Awards since 1984.
 On the occasion of the World Congress for Microcirculation, this important award is given by the Japanese Society for Microcirculation to researchers in any country with outstanding achievements in the field of microcirculation research, who have thereby greatly contributed to the development of the Japanese Society for Microcirculation.
 Further details of this award can be found here.

-AAAs Lifetime Mentor Award
+Barbara Horwitz Honored with AAAs Lifetime Mentor Award

 Barbara Horwitz, Ph.D.Barbara Horwitz, Ph.D.